PapaTutuWawa/omemo_dart/README.md

 ### Persistence

 By default, `omemo_dart` uses in-memory implementations for everything.
 For a real-world application, this is unsuitable as OMEMO devices would be constantly added.
-In order to allow persistence, your application needs to keep track of the following mappings:
+In order to allow persistence, your application needs to keep track of the following:

+- The `OmemoDevice` assigned to the `OmemoManager`
 - `JID -> [int]`: The device list for each JID
 - `(JID, device) -> Ratchet`: The actual ratchet